siran/writing/documents/Outreach/Project Note - Longitudinal Delay of an Isolated Interference Fringe.md

 ## Hypothesis

 For two equal coherent amplitudes, the local loading follows the square of their sum.
-This gives a fringe density profile that ranges from dark points to bright points with substantially higher local density than either beam alone.
+This gives a fringe density profile with bright ridges that are more densely loaded than either incident beam alone.

 Under the working hypothesis behind this project, the bright fringe ridge is treated as a surviving loaded channel.
-If the same forward flux budget is recovered on a denser ridge, then the effective forward advance of that ridge should be reduced relative to a lower-density reference channel.
+If the same forward flux budget is recovered on that denser ridge, then the effective forward advance of that ridge should be reduced relative to one incident beam.

 So the experimental question is:

 - standard expectation: the isolated bright ridge shows the usual propagation delay for the chosen medium,
-- loaded-branch hypothesis: the isolated bright ridge shows an additional forward delay.
+- loaded-branch hypothesis: the isolated bright ridge shows an additional forward delay relative to one incident beam.

 ## Proposed Geometry